react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 ## Adoption strategy

 Many of these additions are already in progress and have been proven in a user-space shim at Meta.
-The features that cannot be shimmed are explicitly called out below.
-Those features require core changes to React Native.
-Other features can be shimmed in user-space JavaScript if desired (with any associated performance cost of doing so).
+But a lot of the proposed features require core changes to React Native.

-To encourage library and product developers to proactively migrate to these new APIs, React Native for Web plans to only support these W3C standards-based APIs in future versions.
+To encourage React Native library and product developers to proactively migrate to these new APIs, React Native for Web plans to only support these W3C standards-based APIs in future versions.
 This will allow us to incrementally add APIs to React Native without needing to commit to simultaneously deprecating APIs and migrating existing React Native code.
 Existing React Native developers will adopt these APIs if they wish to support web.

 ## How we teach this